-The Commission's Executive Secretary is available to discuss questions or concerns regarding a mediator's conduct.
+The Commission staff is available to discuss questions or concerns regarding a mediator's conduct.
 A complaint maybe registered by telephone, letter, or on the Commission's official complaint form.
 You may access a complaint form here.
 A complaint must be reduced to writing and signed before the Commission will launch an official investigation of the matter.

 Following completion of its review and investigation, the Committee will determine whether there is probable cause to believe that the mediator's conduct: violated the Standards of Professional Conduct for Mediators and/orprogram rules; was inconsistent with good character; reflected a lack of fitness to practice as a mediator; and/orserved to discredit the courts, Commisson, or mediation process.
 If probable cause is found, and the violation is more than technical or minor in nature, the Committee will impose sanctions.
 A mediator may appeal a finding of sanctions to the full Commission.
 If the Committee finds no probable cause, the complaint will be dismissed with no right of appeal.